-2018 Installed 80 new LED runway inset lighting
+Installed 80 new LED runway inset lighting

-2,000 tri-axle trucks of asphalt 450 actual working days on site
+2,000 tri-axle trucks of asphalt

-Replaced 70 old incandescent airfield signs with new LED signage Over 3000 night-time
+Over 3000 night-time hours worked (11pm-6am)

-cons

-б

-R
+Over 20km of cabling

 1 Barge

 800 barge trips (one-way)

-20,000 tonnes of recycled asphalt millings were reused

 Replaced approximately 345 old incandescent with new energy efficient LED elevated airfield lights.

 Ground Run-up Enclosure

-45,000 tonnes of asphalt
+20,000 tonnes of recycled asphalt millings were reused

-Airfield Rehabilitation Project During the three years the project was underway, the floating barge, which could accommodate 16 trucks, made 800 one-way trips across the lake accounting for 6,000 fewer truck movements via the airport neighbourhood's roadways.
-The following initiatives were implemented throughout the project: - The overall project plan incorporated multiple individual project elements that would otherwise be completed over a longer construction duration and by multiple contractors, thus reducing the overall impacts of construction on the local community. - The construction schedule was compressed to improve efficiency and reduce construction noise and emissions. - Construction lighting was cast downward and away from the city to avoid disturbing those in residential buildings. - A policy to reduce the use of vehicle backup alarms was implemented to further reduce noise disturbances in the neighbourhood. - The overall quantity of earthworks required was reduced through pavement design strategies. - Materials were reused in the construction of new facilities such as airside perimeter roads. - Asphalt millings were reused to offset the volume of new granular material required.
-"The airfield rehabilitation project was seamless to the airlines and our passengers.
-Work began every evening after the last flight was in, and the runway was clear and operational for start-up the next day.
-We appreciate the considerate planning by Billy Bishop Airport, resulting in a modernized airfield and improved operating conditions."
-Robert Deluce, President and CEO of Porter Airlines
+Airfield Rehabilitation Project

+During the three years the project was underway, the floating barge, which could accommodate 16 trucks, made 800 one-way trips across the lake accounting for 6,000 fewer truck movements via the airport neighbourhood's roadways.

+The following initiatives were implemented throughout the project:

+- The overall project plan incorporated multiple individual project elements that would otherwise be completed over a longer construction duration and by multiple contractors, thus reducing the overall impacts of construction on the local community. - The construction schedule was compressed to improve efficiency and reduce construction noise and emissions. - Construction lighting was cast downward and away from the city to avoid disturbing those in residential buildings.

+- A policy to reduce the use of vehicle backup alarms was implemented to further reduce noise disturbances in the neighbourhood. - The overall quantity of earthworks required was reduced through pavement design strategies. - Materials were reused in the construction of new facilities such as airside perimeter roads. - Asphalt millings were reused to offset the volume of new granular material required.

+IMPLEMENTING SUSTAINABLE PRACTICES WITH OUR PARTNERS

+Terminal Upgrades

-IMPLEMENTING SUSTAINABLE PRACTICES WITH OUR PARTNERS Terminal Upgrades In October 2018, Nieuport Aviation Infrastructure Partners-owner and operator of the airport's passenger terminal-completed a significant upgrade to Billy Bishop Airport's passenger lounges to improve the experience for travellers The upgrade enlarged the passenger lounges and features additional amenities, including food and retail services as well as an 11th gate to further enhance the airport's world-class, award-winning passenger experience.
+In October 2018, Nieuport Aviation Infrastructure Partners-owner and operator of the airport's passenger terminal-completed a significant upgrade to Billy Bishop Airport's passenger lounges to improve the experience for travellers

+The upgrade enlarged the passenger lounges and features additional amenities, including food and retail services as well as an 11th gate to further enhance the airport's world-class, award-winning passenger experience.
 The upgrade also incorporated environmentally responsible and sustainable infrastructure into the terminal's design such as LED lighting.